Botanical Name: Filipendula ulmaria.

 The entire plant is a natural treatment for an acidic stomach.

 This herb has been used for natural pain treatment and to reduce fever.
-Small amount of the meadowsweet root can be used to get rid of headaches; this is believed to be effective because of the aspirin-like components present in the herb.
+A small amount of the meadowsweet root can be used to get rid of headaches; this is believed to be effective because of the aspirin-like components present in the herb.

 A tisane prepared from the meadowsweet flowers can render comfort to individuals affected by flu.